COMP2160-Game-Development/Prac-04/README.md

 The ```RaycastHit``` value contains a field point which is the point at which the ray hit the surface.
 Use this point to instantiate a new tower.

-You may wish to add a circle sprite to your tower to indicate the area of effect visually, but this is optional.
+Optional: Add a circle sprite to your tower to indicate the area of effect visually.

-### Prac Complete!
-Save, commit and push your work now.
+## Prac Complete!
+Show your demonstrator:

-## To receive full marks for today, show your tutor:
 * Your Tower prefab, and how you're dealing damage to the creep.
 * Your completed ERD, with all relationships accurately represented.
 * Your method for spawning Creeps and assigning the Path, and justification for your chosen method.